RESOURCES

 Alton

-A key reference for Alton history and contemporary history is the outstanding podcast series produced by Stephanie Young at Principia College, Elsah: alltownusa.org
+alltownusa.org All Town USA is the outstanding podcast series produced by Stephanie Young at Principia College, Elsah.
+It deals with Alton history and contemporary history.

 Biggers, Jeff.
 Reckoning at Eagle Creek.
 (Southern Illinois University Press, 2010)